 Isfahan Mosques, The Glory of Islamic Architecture

 Isfahan is known historically for its large number of mosques.
-The existence of historic mosques with unique architecture and two recorded mosques at world Heritage Site has made Isfahan as a historical and religious tourism hub.
+The existence of historic mosques with unique architecture and two recorded mosques at the World Heritage Site has made Isfahan as a historical and religious tourism hub.
 Most of Isfahan's historical mosques date back to the Safavid era.
 Archaeologists have believed that the Safavids were the first Shiite rule in Iran to occupy the entire Iranian plateau.
 In the Safavid era, like other Islamic periods, the mosque has been considered as the most important building in Islamic architecture.
 The architects of this era made great efforts to create Islamic innovation both in the architecture of the mosques and in the decorations and inscriptions.

 The golden age of Isfahan was during the Safavid period.
 Various Constructions with a different purpose - Beautiful Palaces - various gardens and diverse Business Centers have done at this period.
 Unfortunately, after the fall of the Safavid Empire and especially during the Qajar period, most of these structures were destroyed.

 None of the royal palaces and pavilions of Isfahan built before the 17th century are still extant.
 On the other hand, among all the monuments in Isfahan, Safavid palaces are the most consistent group of buildings that survived a single period.
 The 17th-century palaces of Isfahan, like other major imperial monuments of the Safavids, responded, in their architectural and spatial particularities, to the ceremonial and ritual needs of a reconfigured household.
 Isfahan, more than any other seat of power in the history of Islamic Persia, assumed a unique centrality for the exercise of kingship during his reign as the Safavid capital.